SoftwareAG/webmethods-api-gateway/docs/articles/architecture/Securing-Elasticsearch-for-API-Gateway-10.11/README.md

 - After making all the configurations, **start the InternalDataStore manually.**
 - When InternalDataStore is up and running,  **start the API Gateway** and you would be able to login and create APIs.
 - Now **start the Kibana server manually** (To start kibana server manually run ***kibana.bat*** file located at ***<SAG\_Root>/profiles/IS\_default/apigateway/dashboard/bin***)
-- Analytics page should be accessible without any challenge window for user credentials
+- Analytics page should be accessible without any challenge window for user credentials.

 ## **Step 7: Configuring ReadonlyREST with user generated certificates (optional)**
 Here we can see an example with a self-signed certificate which can be generated using Java Keytool.